meyertime/rockbox/README.md

 The scroll wheel on the Sansa Fuze eventually wears out and becomes hard to turn.
 It's also a bit gimmicky in my opinion.
 I much preferred the interface of the Clip+.
 The custom keymap tries to avoid using the scroll wheel as much as is practical.
 It is still used to control the volume in some cases.
 Instead, the four direction buttons tend to move things in their respective directions, much like the Clip+.

-## Custom FM region
+## Custom FM regions

 This section applies to `igneous` and `metamorphic` builds.

+This customization changes the "Other" FM region to be 65-76 MHz and take advantage of the RDA5802's support for it.
+It also adds 3 more regions in order to make available every combination of step (.05 or .1 MHz) and emphasis (50 or 75 μS) supported by this chip for this band.
+However, if you attempt to use any of these regions with other FM chips, the stated frequency will not match the actual tuning frequency, if you don't run into errors first.

 I had a need to receive FM frequencies in the 72-76 MHz range.
 This is an unusual band that is not in common use anywhere in the world anymore.
 Of all the FM chips supported by Rockbox, only the RDA5802 supports FM frequencies below 76 MHz.
 It has a 65-76 MHz band.
 However, the official version of Rockbox does not make use of this band, most likely because not all FM chips support it, and it is rarely used anyway.
-This customization changes the "Other" FM region to be 65-76 MHz and take advantage of the RDA5802's support for it.
-However, if you attempt to use this region with other FM chips, the stated frequency will not match the actual tuning frequency, if you don't run into errors first.

 If you've made it this far, then you might be wondering which devices have the RDA5802 chip.
 It appears that only _some_ Sansa Fuze v2 units and _some_ Sansa Clip+ units have this chip.
 I have only gotten my hands on Sansa Fuze v2 units with this chip.
 You can check which FM chip it has in Rockbox's menu: System -> Debug (Keep Out!) -> FM Radio.